How to share a calendar with a group

 If the count is above 80%, the format is working.
 Do not re-share.
 The link is the same forever.

 Make a calendar and try it on one group.
+For audience-specific patterns, see coaches and instructors or parents sharing kid schedules.

 Questions